pconrad-webapps/pconrad-webapps.github.io/_topics/rails.md

     ```
     source "https://rubygems.org"
     ruby "2.3.3"
+    gem 'rails', '>= 5.0.0.rc2', '< 5.1'
     ```

-    This is a temporary Gemfile to specify to rvm which version of Ruby we want to use, so that we can do each of the following things:
+    This is a temporary Gemfile to specify to rvm which version of Ruby and Rails we want to use, so that we can do each of the following things:

     * check that `rvm` is working properly
     * install the "gem" for rails, but *just for this project* (rather than globally on our whole system)